Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 ExpressVPN’s Korean server locations.

-ExpressVPN continues to deliver very fast speeds while connected to its Korean servers, even from far away countries like the US and UK.
+ExpressVPN continues to deliver formidable speeds while connected to its secure RAM-only servers, even on long-distance connections to countries like Australia, the US, and the UK.

 ExpressVPN passed all of our security checks, too.
-It uses the best available encryption to secure your connection (AES-256 & ChaCha20), and has even developed its own security protocol to do this: Lightway.
+It uses the best available encryption to secure your connection (AES-256 and ChaCha20), and has even developed its own VPN protocol to do this: Lightway.

 Out of all the VPNs we’ve reviewed, ExpressVPN offers the widest range of device compatibility.